 I love using my GoPro 7 black for capturing everything around me.
+I like making GoPro time lapse a lot.
 I keep on getting a lot of questions related to GoPro’s.
 One specific question that I get very often is, “How to use time-lapse in GoPro?”.
 In this article, I would tell you everything about the time-lapse capturing features and modes which are there are in GoPro’s.
 I would be using my Hero GoPro 7 Black edition for all the comparison videos and for the tutorial I use my Canon 1200 D which is my old but valuable DSLR.
 In this tutorial, we would discuss time wrap video, time-lapse video, time-lapse photo & night lapse photo.

 Before we start. check out this article I wrote about the GoPro 7 hyper smooth feature.